Reassignment of University Support Staff

 B. Administrative Review Indicates Sound Reason for Placement

 Although not frequent, administrative reviews may necessitate the transfer of persons from one unit to another.
 In these circumstances, Human Capital Services will then:

 - review the competencies of the affected employee;

 - identify current vacancies/recruitment at the employee's current position and salary level; and,

 - expedite reassignment where there is a match to position duties and departmental climate.

 C. Layoff, Due to Lack of Work or Reorganization Requires Placement

-Refer to the University Layoff plan available from the Division of Human Resources.
+Refer to the University Layoff plan.

 - The designated medical provider will perform or coordinate an assessment of the employee injury.